I regularly write on social issues of India. My favorite topics are poverty, population, terrorism, and climate change.

 At the individual level, people’s well-being crucially depends upon good mental physical health, having people to count on, livelihood security and stable families.

-Bhutan’s Influence On The Global Well-Being & Happiness Agenda
+Bhutan’s Influence on the Global Well-Being and Happiness Agenda

 Situated on the southern slopes of the Himalayas between Tibet on the North and India on the south, Bhutan is better known for its isolation from rest of the world – it allowed cable TV and internet connectivity only in late 1990s.
 While it succeeded in protecting its culture and society from the influence of the wave of materialism and consumerism originating from the West, it is helpless before the ruinous impacts of climate change on the well-being of its heavenly Himalayan landscape.
 The local ecology in hilly environment is very fragile; that makes the so-called developmental activities purely for sake of GDP growth, a good way to slow suicide.